Home Majors Graphic Communications

-Graphic Communications Degree
+Graphic Communications

 Students study printing technology, digital prepress, color management, packaging design, and the production processes behind printed and digital visual media.
 Graduates typically pursue careers in commercial printing, packaging companies, publishing houses, and graphic production management.
 This major focuses on the technical production side of visual communication rather than design alone.

-What Graphic Communications Graduates Do
+What Graphic Communications graduates do

 Your career in graphic communications will be hands-on and technical.
 You might spend your day operating large-scale printing presses, ensuring color accuracy and quality on thousands of physical copies.
 Or you could work as a prepress technician, meticulously formatting digital files to be print-ready.
 A different path leads to special effects, where you’ll use software to create digital animations for films or video games.
 Most of these career paths face significant headwinds from changing technology, with the exception of animation, which shows slight growth.